sarah1893/notes/docs/appendix/python-walrus.rst

 was to use a new syntax as their solution to implement PEP 572 - assignment expressions.

+The walrus operator was not the first solution for PEP 572.
+The original proposal used ``EXPR as NAME`` to assign values to variables.

 .. _Yoda conditions: https://en.wikipedia.org/wiki/Yoda_conditions